Halium/halium-devices/README.md

 Alternatively you can also pass the device codename by environment variable:
 * `DEVICE=<device codename> ./setup`

-Additional arguments to repo can be appended to the command, like e.g.
+Additional arguments to repo can be just appended to the command, e.g to do a force sync:

 * `./setup <device codename> --force-sync`